Toque de Iúna

 tsh# = nota média (medium note), berimbau close, dobrão touches wire loosely when baqueta touches wire.
 The distinctive ‘chiado’ sound.

 tss = meia nota (half note), dobrão just touches wire, commonly after a nota solta.
+Baqueta does not hit the wire.

 tss# = as above but berimbau is touching the body.